Road Usage Fee

 The State has traditionally funded its transportation system using gas taxes, which under the state constitution can only be used on state highway projects (the state highway includes the Washington State Ferries).
 Revenue from gas taxes per mile driven has been going down, because of advances in fuel efficiency, but cost of maintaining the roads has been going up due to inflation.
-The State supplements this revenue with income from vehicle licensing fees (car tabs), but with I-976 , these have gone away.
-After passage of I-976, many state transportation projects were put on hold, but during the next legislative session it is anticipated that the state will have to come up with some alternative revenue model for funding WSDOT; or, since I-976 was ruled unconstitutional, the state could return to using car tab fees.
+The State was supplementing this revenue with income from vehicle licensing fees (car tabs).
+After passage of I-976, many state transportation projects were put on hold, but during the 2021 legislative session it is anticipated that the state will have to come up with some alternative revenue model for funding WSDOT; or, since I-976 was ruled unconstitutional, the state could return to using car tab fees.

-With the need to build new infrastructure for electrification of transportation, as well as possibly helping local jurisdictions and schools make investments electrification, the state now has even more needs than it had before.
+With the need to build new infrastructure for electrification of transportation, as well as addressing a road maintenance backlog and possibly helping local jurisdictions and schools make investments in electrification, the state now has even more needs than it had before.

 The Washington State Transportation Commission (WSTC) recommends that the Legislature enact a per-mile road usage charge (RUC) now on a small number of vehicles, including alternative fuel vehicles and state-owned vehicles, as the first step in a 10- to 25-year transition away from gas taxes to fund the state highway system.
 With the gas tax already declining, adoption of cleaner and alternative fuel vehicles accelerating, and RUC systems and technologies ready for implementation, the State must act now to avoid a predictable transportation funding crisis later.
 Starting small and transitioning gradually affords the Legislature and state agencies time to make necessary system refinements and policy adjustments to a RUC system in a deliberate, controlled manner.